skrodal/nodebb-plugin-sso-dataporten/README.md

 npm install skrodal/nodebb-plugin-sso-dataporten --save
 ```

+...back in browser, activate the Dataporten plugin and then use the menu to restart the forum and then refresh the page.

-...back in browser, enable the Dataporten plugin, add Client ID and Secret and restart the server.
+A 'Social Authentication' in which your Client ID and Secret may be added should now be available.
+Fill inn and restart the server again.
 That's it.